 If only cutting acrylic, extruded works better and is less expensive than cast.
 The cut edges of extruded acrylic will appear to be more highly polished and clearer than cast acrylic when laser cut.
 When cutting acrylic, it might be necessary to remove both sides of the original masking and re-mask with transfer tape if cutting through the original masking produces flaming.
 The original masking is coated with wax and will not absorb water.
 If cutting through very thick acrylic, re-mask both sides with transfer tape and dampen the masking on both sides of the acrylic with water from a spray bottle.
 Elevate the acrylic off the table at least 1/2 inch, re-focus, and then proceed to cut.
-Elevating the acrylic will allow the beam to completely pass through the engraving table, the trapped heat might cause the bottom edge of the cut to pit and distort.
-Remasking and dampening with water will act as a heat sink to pull the laser heat away from the cutting area resulting in less distortion or heat effected zones (HAZ).
+Elevating the acrylic will allow the beam to completely pass through the material which allows the smoke and heat to escape from underneath.
+If cutting directly on the engraving table, the trapped heat might cause the bottom edge of the cut to pit and distort.
+Re-masking and dampening with water will act as a heat sink to pull the laser heat away from the cutting area resulting in less distortion or heat effected zones (HAZ).
 When dampening, be sure not to leave puddles of water.
 Puddles of water will reduce cutting depth significantly.
 For the best results when combining engraving and cutting on the same piece, first engrave lightly and unmasked.
 Then mask with transfer tape, dampen, elevate, re-focus, and cut as a second step.